yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 Inner_Node_X8 :: struct {
     // Hot, 3 cache lines
     aabox_pack: AABox_Pack_X8;
-    // Also kind of hot, but possibly less so, 1 cache line
+    // Also likely hot, 1 cache line
     children: [8] BVH_Index;
 }
 ```

-With the 8-wide bounding box, we need a new intersection function, but the interface is similar:
+With the 8-wide bounding box, we need a new intersection routine, but the interface is similar:

 ```
 // Implementation in the dessert chapter.
-SIMD_ray_aabox_intersection :: (ray_origin: Vec3, ray_direction: Vec3, aabox_pack: AABox_Pack_X8) -> hit_distance: float32x8, hit_normal: Vec3x8;
+SIMD_ray_aabox_intersection :: (ray_origin: Vec3, ray_direction: Vec3, aabox_pack: AABox_Pack_X8) -> hit_mask: u32x8, hit_distance: float32x8, hit_normal: Vec3x8;
 ```

-Once we crunch through the tree and reach the triangles stored in the leaf, going wide is fairly
+Compared to organizing the tree for SIMD, once we crunch through the tree and reach the triangles
-straightforward.
-One slight subtlety is that instead of count, we are going to have a wide mask
+stored in leaves, going wide is fairly straightforward.
+One slight subtlety is that instead of
-instead, which nicely pads the memory to 5 cache lines.
-The structs defining the leaf node look like
+triangle count, we are going to have a triangle mask instead, which nicely pads the memory to 5
-this:
+cache lines.
+The structs defining the leaf node look like this:

 ```
 Leaf_Node_X8 :: struct {